Practice Development for Medical Expert Witnesses

 Benefits of a Long Url:

-- A long domain name that is relevant, conveys the site will be …relevant.
+• A long domain name that is referential to your expertise conveys that the site will be …relevant.

 Common SEO opinions shift almost daily and rely heavily on Google’s algorithm for placement of a site.
 Google’s algorithm is possibly the most closely held secret in the business world.
 In fact, it may be entirely AI driven, and humans might come to different conclusions.